Space Demons: Themes

 One of the book's central themes is the effect of dysfunctional families.
-Andrew, Ben, and Mario all come from homes with absent parents and abusive siblings.
+Andrew, Ben, Elaine, and Mario all come from homes with issues like absent and abusive parents, and abusive siblings.
 Author Rubinstein has commented on the theme, saying "family is where we have the most pain and the most pleasure and the most intense emotions".

 John Foster opines that the dominant theme of the novel is friendship, with the evolution of Andrew's friendships with Elaine, Ben and Mario being the central development.

 Andrew Butler focuses on the violence of the game and the use of love and hate as gameplay mechanics.
 Butler believes that the ultimate purpose of the program is to force the player to confront hate and thus reduce their tendency toward it.
 However, Rubinstein has said she merely used this device as a means of ending the game.

 Ashley Lower comments that the book discusses modern society's "pre-occupation with television".